Foil A. Miller: Research

-In addition, he published around 180 articles on philately, primarily collecting and writing about stamps which had a connection to chemistry or physics.
+In addition, he published around 180 articles on philately, primarily collecting and writing about physics or chemistry on stamps.
 In 1998 he co-authored the standard work in this area, A Philatelic Ramble Through Chemistry with Edgar Heilbronner.

 Personal life

 While a graduate student at Johns Hopkins University, Miller met and married Naomi Zeller.
 They had two children, Bruce A. Miller (later of Wilmette, Illinois) and Craig F. Miller (later of Seattle, Washington).

 Foil A. Miller died on September 20, 2016, in Glenview, Illinois.
 He was predeceased by his wife, Ruth Naomi Miller, on July 27, 2006.